How Our Parents’ Marriage Affects Our Relationships and Shapes Us

 How do parents shape our identity?

-Given that our parents’ marriage can influence our attitudes and functioning in adult romantic relationships, their marriage can also influence our identity as adults.
+Given that our parents’ marriage can influence our attitudes and function in adult romantic relationships, their marriage can also influence our identity as adults.
 One important area of identity shaped by our parents’ marriage is our values.

 A study found that parents’ marriage quality influenced children’s values in the following ways: